CannyChiu/TechnicalTalentPartnerHub/README.md

 * StackOverflow Dev Survey: https://insights.stackoverflow.com/survey/2021 -> Every year, I take the time to look through Stack's report to better understand what's happening in the world of Software Development
 * CBRE - Scoring Top Tech Markets : https://www.cbre.com/insights/reports/scoring-tech-talent-in-north-america-2021#top-talent-markets -> Great if you're thinking of trying to identify more niche talent pools outside of the big North American cities
 * Indeed Hiring Lab: https://www.hiringlab.org/ -> great for research on individual countries and getting a pulse on hiring appetite by industry & skillset.
-* [Tableau on Tableau - HR Analytics](https://www.tableau.com/learn/webinars/tableau-tableau-human-resources#video): Kylie from Tableau walks us through an example of how HR is data-oriented.
-She walks us through data visualizations related to recruiting funnel, performance management, DEI metrics, compensation & market data, attrition reporting.
-Really great video that covers basic data categories to dive into when assessing the health of an organization.

 ## **Talent Acquisition Communities:**
 * [TechRecruit](https://www.techrecruit.io/): Stacey has built a really great technical recruiting community, I especially love her Dueling Sourcers web series where Sourcers compete and share their tools used for their various hunts!